ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/sql.md

 # Inserting and dumping SQL data in ClickHouse

-###### tags: `Data-formats`

-ClickHouse can be easily integrated into OLTP databases infrastructures in many ways.
+ClickHouse can be easily integrated into OLTP database infrastructures in many ways.
 One way is to transfer data between other databases and ClickHouse using SQL dumps.

 ## Creating SQL dumps